 The first block of East Main Street in Carnegie, PA at dusk.

 I have no idea how my little hand-held digital metered the colors like this, but I heartily approve!
 Honestly, this is not touched up in any way, even though the sky looks as if I either added from another photo, I adjusted the color in that area or I just painted in another sky.
-The whole thing looks like a movie set.

 The time of day was twilight, after the sun dropped below the horizon but still reflected on the sky and the thin overcast of clouds.
 I know I pointed my focus spot on the darkest area in the scene, way down at the other end of Main Street, the building that is actually on a hill in the next community, and that would have influenced the internal metering especially since the scene looks very bright although it’s only the street lights that provide illumination.
 I can assure you they are not that bright.

 And likely the yellow lights also pushed the complementary blue of the sky a little brighter than it actually was.
 However it happened, I approve.

 This was taken with my little Lumix point and shoot where I have very little control, but the other settings that would have influenced this outcome are two I’ve always set on these little cameras.
 First, I turn the stabilizer mode, which will help to eliminate blurriness in low-light conditions, to “off” because in these small cameras it simply changes the ASA setting to a higher number.
 This results in a photo that looks great in your view screen, but when you open it up on your computer it’s completely grainy.
 I use a tripod, or, as in this case, I find something to set the camera on or press it against and set the shutter for a 2-second timed delay so that everything is as still as it’s going to get when the shutter finally opens.